ryankciu/networks-in-early-colonial-hong-kong/README.md

 Due to technical limitations, it was not allowed to add a legend within the online network graph powered by Rhumbl.
 Please take reference to the legend on the right-hand side when you are viewing the graph.

-Viewers of my graph are allowed to click on the nodes…to view information..individual…please take reference to the legend above…for identifying various types of relationships
+Viewers of my graph are allowed to click on the nodes to view and identify various types of relationships between individuals.
+Please take reference to the legend for further information regarding the colours of the nodes and the edges.
 <param ve-image url="images/P%235.png" label="Nodes Clicking">

 ## References